2026

 20.

-Yasunori Okano, Masahiro Kino-oka,
+Wang, Ryosuke Isobe, Yasunori Okano, Masahiro Kino-oka,

-Hiroyuki Matsuda, and Tomohiro Tokura: gBayesian
+Hiroyuki Matsuda, and Tomohiro Tokura: “Bayesian

 Chem.
 Eng.
 Japan, Vol. 54, No. 9 pp. 493-499 (2021). (doi:10.1252/jcej.21we047)